-During the period ended September 30, 2020, the Company paid finder's fees on private placements by issuance of shares and share purchase warrants (Note 12).
+During the period ended March 31, 2021, the Company paid finder's fees on private placements by issuance of shares and share purchase warrants (Note 12).

-On July 10, 2020, the Company sold a 50% interest in certain mineral leases to CCW for total consideration of \$1,499,910 payable through the issuance of 2,941,000 units of CCW to the Company.
-Each unit is comprised of one common shares of CCW and one share price warrant to acquire one common share of CCE at a price of \$0.55 for a period of 5 years (Note 6).
+On July 10, 2020, the Company sold a 50% interest in certain mineral leases to CCW, a related party in which there are four common directors and three common officers, for total consideration of \$1,499,910 payable through the issuance of 2,941,000 units of CCW to the Company.
+Each unit is comprised of one common shares of CCW and one share price warrant to acquire one common share of CCW at a price of \$0.55 for a period of 5 years (Note 6).